How to Make HIPAA Compliant Online Intake Forms

 - What kind of physical activity do you regularly participate in?

 With Healthie, you don’t need to worry about creating your own intake forms.
 The Healthie Smart Form covers all the essential.
 It even stores information from the intake form to pre-fill other forms, such as billing and Superbills.
 Plus, it’s all HIPAA-compliant.
+Click here to sign up for a Free Starter Account with Healthie today!

 The important thing to remember is that no client wants to fill out long forms, so try to be mindful when you can.
 You want to ask enough questions to feel knowledgable about your client, but not too many that the client will feel you’re asking too much or that the forms are too long.
 Try your best to find that balance.
 There isn’t a standard amount of questions or an intake form length to strive for.
 Every practice is different.